demoutrei/guides/source/artificial-intelligence/index.rst

     .. grid-item-card:: Artificial General Intelligence (AGI)

-        A hypothetical AI system which matches the intelligence to that of a human, it can be profound in various range of tasks and skills unlike narrow ai it doesn't need to be taught everything it knows.
-It can reson bryond its training data.
+        A hypothetical AI system which matches the intelligence to that of a human.
+It can be profound in various range of tasks and skills.
+Unlike Narrow AI, it doesn't need to be taught everything it knows---it can reason beyond its training data.

     .. grid-item-card:: Artificial Superintelligence (ASI)